 Sometimes we are interested in whether the substring being pumped occurs early enough in the string.
 That is, does y finish before the mth symbol of w?
-To formalize this notion, we say that if we can find any non-empty, pumpable substring y that finishes before the mth symbol of w, then w can be pumped before the cutoff m.
+To formalize this notion, we say that w can be pumped before the cutoff m if w can be pumped with some substring y that finishes by the mth symbol of w.